 Strawboard is a typical example of such a process.
 It is produced by compressing the materials into panels using non-formaldehyde glues.
 Ag-res panels replace plywood sheets of 3/8” and thicker.
 These panels exhibit similar properties to medium-density fiberboard (MDF).

 This material consists of agricultural waste fibers interwoven with resin and compressed into particleboard, MDF, and OSB (oriented strand board.
 It exhibits the durability and properties of these materials.

-We discuss in detail about particleboard, MDF, and OSB in another interesting posts of ours.
+We discuss in detail the pros and cons of particleboard, MDF, and OSB in another interesting post of ours.

 This material comes from wood chips, sawdust, and pulp which we bond together under pressure with resin and wax.
 The unique feature of hardboard is that it has a highly smooth surface and can be painted upon.

-This material costs slightly more than traditional plywood.
+This material costs are slightly more than traditional plywood.
 It holds nails and screws satisfactorily.

 Temperate Hardwood Plywood

 This type of engineered wood is the closest to Lauan plywood that you can get.
 This material is a combination of different kinds of wood like beech, birch, and maple, which grow in the temperate forests of Canada, the US, and Europe.
 These woods are relatively more sustainable and readily available.